New Goat Packer: Lessons Learned

-I’ll be the first to admit that I still feel like a complete newbie to this whole pack goat thing.
-As a new goat packer, we started our pack goat journey about 2 years ago when we rented a couple of big Saanens from Clay Zimmerman of High Uinta Pack Goats and took them to the Wind Rivers.
+I’ll be the first to admit that I still feel like a new goat packer; complete newbie to this whole thing.
+We started our pack goat journey about 2 years ago.
+We rented a couple of big Saanens from Clay Zimmerman of High Uinta Pack Goats and took them to the Wind River Range.
 Immediately following that trip we began our plans to get our own herd.
-So fast forward 2 years.
-We now have five goats.
-One 6 year old gentle giant, two amazing Dwite Sharp Alpines that are 16 months old, and two barnyard bred yearling Oberhaslis.
+So, fast forward 2 years, we now have five goats.
+One is a 6 year old gentle giant, two are amazing Dwite Sharp Alpines that are 16 months old, and two barnyard bred yearling Oberhaslis.

-We knew wanted to access a couple of spots this summer that are known to always have high traffic trailheads and access trails.
-We tried to prepare ourselves ahead of time by getting advice from some more experienced friends and packers, and internet-goat-gurus on trail management, and in-camp goat management.
-And then we decided to go for it and give it a trial by fire.
-What I’m going to share with you are a few of the things that we did that worked and didn’t work and maybe save you from having to learn the hard way.
+We knew we wanted to access a couple of spots this summer that are known to always have high traffic at trail heads and access trails.
+Trying to prepare ourselves ahead of time we sought advice.
+We contacted some more experienced friends and packers and internet-goat-gurus.
+We asked about trail management and in-camp goat management.
+Then we decided to go for it and give it trial by fire.
+What I’m going to share with you are a few of the things that we did that worked, didn’t work, and hopefully save you from having to learn the hard way.

-Another thing that worked well for us was the nighttime tie outs.
+Another thing that worked well for us was the nighttime tie-outs.
 We have struggled with low lines and high lines and goats getting tangled.
 We were introduced to the “Orange Screw” at the NAPGA Rendezvous this year and thought we would try it.
 The Orange Screw went easily into the ground.
-The goats were given just enough space that they were near each other but couldn’t get tangled in each other’s leashes or deadfall.
-On the collar end of the leash we attached a swivel clip and they were able to move around and not have their leash twist and tangle.
+The goats were given just enough space.
+They were near each other but couldn’t get tangled in each other’s leashes or dead fall.
+On the collar end of the leash we attached a swivel clip.
+They were able to move around and not have their leash twist and tangle.
 It was the most successful tie out to date.
 Zero goat drama.